Avocados, avocado oil and cellulite: facts and myths

 On the other hand, any fat consumed in high quantities will always result to the accumulation of fat in the body, unless it is oxidised for energy via exercise or via lots of everyday movement.

 Now there is no such thing as healthy obesity (this myth has been found to be wrong).
-Excess fat accumulation is detrimental for both health and appearance, regardless if the fat consumed was originally healthy.
+Excess fat accumulation is detrimental for both health and appearance, regardless whether the fat consumed was originally healthy or not.
 Obesity is obesity is obesity.

-If the fat gets accumulated into the thigh/buttock area, then we still have an inflammation problem, as well as an aesthetic problem, manifesting as big thighs and cellulite.
+If the fat gets accumulated into the thigh/buttock area, then we still have an inflammation problem (albeit less than the stomach), as well as an aesthetic problem, manifesting as big thighs and cellulite.

 Cellulite is never healthy